-- Obtained knowledge about the project: - By the help of the meetings with Siemens and feedback from the project assistant, the project scope and goals were clarified. - > RFC documentations research has been done: - Widely used mail protocols which are SMTP, POP3, IMAP and NNTP were fully examined.
+Obtained knowledge about the project:

+By the help of the meetings with Siemens and feedback from the project assistant, the project scope and goals were clarified.

+RFC documentations research has been done:

+Widely used mail protocols which are SMTP, POP3, IMAP, NNTP were fully examined.
 All specific arguments, keys, statuses, restrictions and commands were learned.
-Besides, a general idea was gained about how the server hosts start the protocol service and how the server and the client respond to the commands until the connection is lost.
+Besides, a general idea was gained about how the server hosts start the protocol service and how the server and the client respond to the commands until the connection lost.
 Moreover, all the project members connected to mail services through the related protocols and tested how the protocol works.
-In addition to these protocols, RFC documentation of FTP is also covered.

-HTTP was started to be researched but since it is a comprehensive protocol, a small part of it has been analyzed.
-Although the finalized design does not include the detection of HTTP, the research can be regarded as to be intended for reference.
+HTTP protocol was started to be researched but since it is a comprehensive protocol, a small part of it has been analyzed.

-These studied information about the protocol specifications is useful for the Autosensing mechanism of the project.
+These studied information about the protocol specifications are useful for the Autosensing mechanism of the project.
 Since Auto-Sensing Mechanism constitutes the main part of the project, this research is extremely important for the future of ACCIPP.